bigcommerce/bigcommerce-api-ruby/README.md

 Note
 ----

-**The Ruby Client is still in alpha and core features of the API may be unsupported and undocumented.**
+If you find anything that is missing or needs clean up, please feel free to fork it and submit a changes with your pull request.

 Requirements
 ------------

-- Ruby 1.8.7+
+- Ruby 1.9+
-- Rubygems
-- JSON

 To connect to the API, you need the following credentials: